 Router interfaces encapsulate the packet into the suitable frame, and a proper media access control method to access each link.
 In any given exchange of network layer packets, there may be several data link layers and media transitions.
 At each hop along the path, a router does the following:

 - De-encapsulates the frame

 - Re-encapsulates the packet into a new frame

-- Forwards the new frame appropriate to the medium of that segment of the physical network
+- Forwards the new frame to the medium of that segment of the physical network

 Controlling Access to The Media

-In the same manner, there are different methods to control placing frames onto the media.
+In the same way, there are different methods to control placing frames onto the media.
 The protocols at the data link layer define the rules for access to different media.
 These media access control techniques describe if and how the nodes share the media.
-The actual media access control method used depends on:
+The real media access control method used depends on:

-How the connection between the nodes appears to the data link layer.
+How the connection between the nodes appears in the data link layer.